OnePiece101/NYC_Complaints_311/README.md

 # NYC_Complaints_311
+  - ## The people of New Yorker use the 311 system to report complaints about the non-emergency problems to local authorities.
+Various agencies in New York are assigned these problems.
+The Department of Housing Preservation and Development of New York City is the agency that processes 311 complaints that are related to housing and buildings.
+In the last few years, the number of 311 complaints coming to the Department of Housing Preservation and Development has increased significantly.
+Although these complaints are not necessarily urgent, the large volume of complaints and the sudden increase is impacting the overall efficiency of operations of the agency.
+Therefore, the Department of Housing Preservation and Development needs help on managing the large volume of 311 complaints they are receiving every year.
   - ## This project involves two datasets: one is [311 complaint dataset](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9), the other is [PLUTO dataset for housing](https://data.cityofnewyork.us/City-Government/Primary-Land-Use-Tax-Lot-Output-PLUTO-/xuk2-nczf)
   - ## Download the part of "311 complaint dataset" using SODA API, shown as below
 ```python